Sourish07/sourish07.github.io/jekyll/_posts/2022-02-18-linear-regression.md

 Each navy blue dot represents the weights after an iteration.
 We can see as the error starts to decrease (the color of the contours start to faint), the size of each step is also decreasing.

-If you look at the gradient descent equation, this makes sense; After each step, we're multiplying $\tau$ by a smaller value because $Xw^{(k)}-y$ is decreasing as we get closer to the star.
+If you look at the gradient descent equation, this makes sense; After each step, we're multiplying $$\tau$$ by a smaller value because $$Xw^{(k)}-y$$ is decreasing as we get closer to the star.

 A natural question to ask is: why doesn't the algorithm take us straight from the black point to the minimum?
 We have to recall the definition of the gradient: It's the vector of partial derivatives that points in the direction of steepest ascent.
 Meaning, when we subtract it from the weights, we can only travel in a direction that's perpendicular to the contour line we're currently on, as that's the direction that is the steepest.

-Let's take a look at what the contour plot will look like when we vary $\tau$.
-This is what we get when we set $\tau$ to a slightly larger amount.
+Let's take a look at what the contour plot will look like when we vary $$\tau$$.
+This is what we get when we set $$\tau$$ to a slightly larger amount.

 ![FirstContourPlot](../assets/images/lr/contour_plot_med_tau.png)

 As we see here, the algorithm still converges, but it doesn't go to the minium directly.
 It jumps to the other side of the star repeatedly, but it still makes progress as each iteration passes.

-If we increase $\tau$ by even more, we get the following graph:
+If we increase $$\tau$$ by even more, we get the following graph:

 ![FirstContourPlot](../assets/images/lr/contour_plot_high_tau.png)

 At each iteration, the algorithm is getting further and further away from the minimum.

-Since $\tau$ is too large, the algorithm is stepping past the minimum, resulting in a larger error than the starting point.
+Since $$\tau$$ is too large, the algorithm is stepping past the minimum, resulting in a larger error than the starting point.
 This leads to an even larger step taken for the next one.
 As we can see, the algorithm will never reach the minimum; It'll go on forever without converging.

 And if we have tau be incredibly small, the algorithm will take forever to converge.

 ![FirstContourPlot](../assets/images/lr/contour_plot_low_tau.png)

-The exact values of $\tau$ for each of these above cases will vary based on the dataset.
+The exact values of $$\tau$$ for each of these above cases will vary based on the dataset.

 Just to visualize the contour plot with what each iteration is doing exactly, I've inserted an animation with the line that we're trying to fit on the left and the contour plot on the right.